 Pay With IndiaMart Private Limited ("the Company") is a public company domiciled in India and was incorporated on February 07, 2017 under the provisions of the Companies Act applicable in India.
-The company provides services in relation to facilitation of electronics payment through internet-based solution, financial intermediation, including advisory and consultancy services for internet based payment.
+The company provides services in relation to facilitation of electronics payment through internet-based solution, financial intermediation.
 The registered office of the Company is located at 1st Floor, 29-Daryagang, Netaji Subash Marg New Delhi-110002, India.

-The interim financial statements were authorised for issue in accordance with a resolution passed by Board of Directors on 30th July, 2019.
+The financial statements were authorised for issue in accordance with a resolution passed by Board of Directors on 11 May 2020.